 Imagine getting an instant price comparison from multiple carriers for every single package you send.
 That’s exactly what a rate shopping platform does.
 Instead of defaulting to UPS for every shipment, this software automatically compares rates and service levels from different providers, ensuring you select the most cost-effective option every time.
 This is essential for implementing a successful carrier diversification strategy.
 These tools consider everything from base rates and surcharges to delivery times, helping you find the perfect balance between cost and service for each shipment.
 It’s a simple way to ensure you’re never overpaying.

-Invoice Audit & Recovery Software
+Catch Errors with Invoice Audit Software

 Carrier invoices are notoriously complex and, unfortunately, often contain errors.
 You might be billed for the wrong weight, charged for a service you didn’t receive, or miss out on a refund for a late delivery.
 Manually checking every line item is nearly impossible for high-volume shippers.
 This is where invoice audit and recovery software becomes invaluable.
 It automatically scans every single invoice for discrepancies and service failures, then manages the claim process to recover the money you’re owed.
 It’s a safety net that ensures you only pay for the services you actually receive.